datapunchorg/punch/UserGuide.md

 1. Create a database.
 You could use AWS Web UI to create an RDS database, or just punch command, like following:
 ```
-./punch install Database --set masterUserPassword=password1
+./punch install RdsDatabase --set masterUserPassword=password1
 ```
-The upper punch command will create a serverless RDS database, and print out the endpoint URL.
+The upper punch command will create an RDS database, and print out the endpoint URL.
 Please write down that URL, which will be used later.
-The serverless RDS database will be paused by AWS automatically if not used for certain duration.
-You might need to modify the capacity for the RDS database in AWS web UI if it is suck in paused state.

 2. Run Spark application with Spark config like following example (please replace xxx with your own values if you copy/paste to run your own application):